 - Two-thirds of U.S. clean energy jobs (67%) are involved in construction and manufacturing

 - There are now more Americans working in clean energy than there are school teachers

 Looking for More Info?

 The analysis expands on data from the 2019 U.S. Energy and Employment Report (USEER) produced by the Energy Futures Initiative (EFI) in partnership with the National Association of State Energy Officials (NASEO), using data collected and analyzed by the BW Research Partnership.
-The report was released last week and is available at www.usenergyjobs.org.
+The report was released in March 2019 and is available at www.usenergyjobs.org.
 E2 is a partner on the USEER, the fourth installment of the energy survey first released by the Department of Energy in 2016 and subsequently abandoned under the Trump administration.
 Clean energy jobs have grown every year since the first report was released in 2016.